 - The Pot Luck Club – has an amazing location on top of the old Biscuit Mill Tower!
 We are in love with this little spot – it is simple and relaxed and offers insanely delicious Asian Tapas.
 This one is easier to get into then the Test Kitchen – however it is still a good idea to book it well in advance to make sure you get in as last minute bookings are often very hard to get.
 The idea is to order an assortment of dishes and to share them.
 All I can say is yum and book now & try and take some friends as it is awesome to try and order the whole menu!
 Open Monday to Saturday for lunch & dinner & on a Sunday for a great bubbly brunch.
 Note they are doing split bookings for the evenings of 6pm or 8.30pm.
 Note they are open for brunch on a Sunday with bottomless champers or bloody Mary….can’t wait to try the brunch – but it is a little pricey for us locals!
 Location: Old Biscuit Mill, Woodstock.
-To book: Same system as The Test Kitchen – got to book a few months before your booking date – it is not as hard to get into – click here to go through to bookings for The Pot Luck Club.
+To book: Same system as The Test Kitchen – bookings open the month before the following month on the 1st at 08h30 – it is not as hard to get into – click here to go through to bookings for The Pot Luck Club.
 For back up in case you have problems booking here is their email address – email@example.com or call 021 447 0804 or 021 447 1505 OPEN MONDAY NIGHT